Plato's political philosophy

-'In Plato's Republic, Socrates is highly critical of democracy and proposes an aristocracy ruled by philosopher-kings.
-Plato's political philosophy has thus often been considered totalitarian by some.
+In Plato's Republic, the character of Socrates is highly critical of democracy and instead proposes, as an ideal political state, a hierarchal system of three classes: philosopher-kings or guardians who make the decisions, soldiers or "auxiliaries" who protect the society, and producers who create goods and do other work.
+Despite the title Republic (in Ancient Greek Politeia—Πολιτεία—and then translated through Latin into English), Plato's characters do not propose a republic in the modern English sense of the word.

-Critique of democracy
+Criticism of democracy

-In the Republic, Plato's Socrates raises a number of objections to democracy.
+In the Republic, Plato's Socrates raises a number of criticisms of democracy.
 He claims that democracy is a danger due to excessive freedom.
-He also argues that in a system in which everyone has a right to rule all sorts of selfish people who care nothing for the people but are only motivated by their own personal desires are able to attain power.
+He also argues that, in a system in which everyone has a right to rule, all sorts of selfish people who care nothing for the people but are only motivated by their own personal desires are able to attain power.
 He concludes that democracy risks bringing dictators, tyrants, and demagogues to power.
 He also claims that democracies have leaders without proper skills or morals and that it is quite unlikely that the best equipped to rule will come to power.

 Ship of State

 Plato, through the character of Socrates, gives an analogy related to democracy: he asks us to imagine a ship whose owner surpasses all those on the ship in height and strength, but is slightly deaf; his vision is similarly impaired and his knowledge of navigation is just as bad.
-He then asks us to imagine the sailors, all of which are arguing about who should have control of the helm while none of them have studied navigation.
-The sailors don't even know that there is such a thing as the craft of navigation.
-All the sailors try to convince the owner to give control of the ship over to them, and whoever convinces him becomes the navigator or captain.
-They manipulate and trick the owner into giving over the helm.
-The true captain, the one with the knowledge of navigation is seen as a useless stargazer and never becomes the helmsman.
-The true captain represents a philosopher-king, who knows the forms of justice and goodness.
+He then asks us to imagine the sailors, all of whom are arguing about which of them should have control of the helm while none have studied navigation.
+The sailors don't even know that the craft of navigation existed.
+All of the sailors try to convince the owner to hand over control of the ship to them, and whichever convinces him becomes the navigator representing a philosopher-king.

 The ideal form of governance

-In the Republic, the character of Socrates outlines an ideal city-state which he calls 'Kallipolis'.
+In the Republic, the character of Socrates outlines an ideal city-state which he calls 'Kallipolis' (beautiful city).